aduffy70/LabNotes/_posts/2016/2016-09-14-GWAS-miRNA-seq-analysis.md

   * What mRNA interactions are known for the expressed miRNAs in other taxa and what processes are those mRNAs involved in?
   * How are the differentially expressed miRNAs distributed in the genome?
 Are they randomly distributed or clustered on particular chromosomes?
   * What are the most highly expressed miRNAs?
 Are they the same in each type-treatment?
 What processes are they associated with in other taxa?
+  * Distribution of readcounts by miRNA (or histogram of read counts?)

 # Process